The Game of Cycles for Grids and Select Theta Graphs

-In this case, follow subcases A and B from Case 1.
-The only different argument needed is that because there are an even number of edges overall, there must be an even number of paths with an odd number of edges, and therefore an even number of loner edges.
-So, if Player 2 plays a loner edge whenever Player 1 plays a loner edge, they will direct the last loner edge. \end{enumerate}
+In this case, Player 2 should follow the strategy described in Case I. The only different argument needed is that because there are an even number of edges overall, there must be an even number of paths with an odd number of edges, and therefore an even number of loner edges.
+So, if Player 2 plays a loner edge whenever Player 1 plays a loner edge, they will direct the last loner edge.

 \end{proof}